Here at EMA Training, we are confident that we provide the best support to apprentices within the East Midlands.

 Paula has worked within the apprenticeship and education sector for 22 years delivering business, customers services, sports and finance payroll.
 For 12 years she worked in a charity organisation within a football club for 12 years managing the finances and education department.
 Interacting with the learners and being able to build a new curriculum for the Payroll qualification are some of her favourite things about her job role.

-Laura’s vast knowledge and years of experience make her the ideal person to lead as a Director of the business, and we know she will progress on to do EMAzing things!
+Laura’s vast knowledge and years of experience make her the ideal person to lead as a Director of the business.

 Jordan was initially drawn to working in the apprenticeship industry to help young apprentices get started in their finance careers.
 Having started as an apprentice himself, over 7 years ago, Jordan feels he has a unique insight into the difficulties and rewards of going down the apprenticeship route.